Tips for Visual Sensitivity

 Here are some quick tips:

-- Cover fluorescent ceiling fixtures with light diffusing filters such as Sky Panels and Classroom Light Filters.
-See the Sensory Environment section of our Toys & Equipment page
+- If possible, replace fluorescent bulbs with full spectrum or incandescent bulbs.
+If not possible, use FRESH fluorescent tubes since they get noisier and more flickery as they age.
+Cover fluorescent ceiling fixtures with light diffusing filters such as Sky Panels and Classroom Light Filters.
+See the Toys & Equipment.

 - Turn off overheads and use eye-level lamps

-Wear a baseball cap hat with a wide brim to cut the glare of downward lighting.
-If wearing a hat inside is forbidden at your child’s school and he needs this accommodation, you will need to formally add it to your child’s IEP or 504 plan.
+- Wear a baseball cap hat with a wide brim to cut the glare of downward lighting.
+If wearing a hat inside is forbidden at your child’s school this accommodation is necessary, formally add it to your child’s IEP or 504 plan.

-- Avoid complicated prints and patterns on carpets and walls.
+- To reduce visual overload, declutter work, play, and eating areas, opaque containers with labels, and avoid complicated prints and patterns on carpets and walls.

 Share this page: